 The National Institutes of Health (NIH) is America’s leading medical research agency and the foremost biomedical research institute in the world.
-The research funded by NIH has led to many dramatic improvements in our nation’s health, from decreases in deaths due to cancer, heart disease, and stroke to dramatic increases in life expectancy for patients with diabetes and HIV/AIDS.
+The research funded by NIH has led to many dramatic improvements in our nation’s health.

-But NIH funding cuts do more than stifle scientific progress—these cuts have a negative economic impact on communities across the country.
-Most Americans don’t know that NIH is a positive economic force in numerous local communities: Most of its $29 billion budget—between 80 and 90 percent—funds research that takes place at universities, medical research centers, hospitals, and research institutes in every state in the U.S.
+Most Americans don’t know that NIH is a positive economic force in numerous local communities: The majority of its $29 billion budget—between 80 and 90 percent—funds research that takes place at universities, medical research centers, hospitals, and research institutes in every state in the U.S.

 The federal dollars that NIH sends out into communities, known as “extramural funding,” provide real, direct economic benefits at the local level, including increased employment; growth opportunities for universities, medical centers, and local companies; and additional economic stimulus for the community.
 And when NIH funding is cut, communities across the country suffer too.